ppy/osu-wiki/wiki/Tournaments/oSEAT/4/en.md

    - Banning does not apply in the Qualifier lobbies.
 3. Each player is free to select one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.
    - Warm-ups do not apply in the Qualifier lobbies.
 4. In a FreeMod pick, each player has to apply at least one mod to play the map with.
-Allowed mods are EZ, HR, HD, FL, or any possible combinations of the three mods.
+Allowed mods are EZ, HR, HD, FL, or any possible combinations of the four mods.
    - Playing a FreeMod pick without any mods activated is not allowed.
 5. In case a map ends with a score tie, **the player that doesn't pick the map** gets the point.
 6. In case of a tiebreaker, each player will discreetly ban 1 of the 3 remaining available maps from the mappool.
 This is done by sending an in-game PM with your ban to the match referee.
 The one map that ends up not being banned by both players will be played as the tiebreaker.